Bad Public Toilet Design

 This design is typical of a lot of new buildings where there is no difference between the male and female toilets.

-This of course is the exception rather than the rule and whilst making for a nice surprise for most AP sufferers, would not help in confronting the problem.
+This, of course, is the exception rather than the rule, and whilst making for a nice surprise for most people who experience paruresis, would not help in confronting the problem.

 Bad Shy Bladder toilet design